ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-setup-report-intrastat.md

 2. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!Tip]
-> If you frequently use a particular transaction nature code, you can make it the default.
+> Pokud často používáte určitý kód povahy transakce, můžete jej nastavit jako výchozí.
 To do this, go to the **Intrastat Setup** page, and choose the code.

 ### Nastavení typů přepravy
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Transport Methods**, and then choose the related link.